 Communicate Often and Thoroughly:

-There were times when a message was delivered that only said, “ask them to call me.”
-How pointless!
-Why call and leave a message if you did not want a return call?
+There were times when a message was delivered that only said, “Ask them to call me.”
 Clearly, the “meat” of the message was missing.
 From taking a thorough message, to returning the call to clarify a detail, to checking with the office to make sure that the “always on call” is still in place, it is our job to bridge every potential communications gap.